javenu/NYU-Git/3DEnvironment/Exports/README.md

 # 3D Environment

-Unity demo of an interactive room based on the [Create with VR](https://learn.unity.com/course/create-with-vr) tutorial
+Demo of an interactive room based on Unity's [Create with VR](https://learn.unity.com/course/create-with-vr) tutorial

 This demo includes: